Tarch1/UNI/README.md

     cp ~/.UNI/Conf_files/Pipewire/pipewire.desktop ~/.config/autostart/

- - if you have installed pipewire-media-session

-       #{ path = "/usr/bin/pipewire-media-session" args = "" }

- - else if you have installed wireplumber replace the above command with
+ - if you have installed pipewire-media-session comment out at the Exec

-       { path = "wireplumber"  args = "" }
+       ###& /usr/bin/pipewire-media-session

 and uncomment these 2 lines at the end of /etc/pipewire/pipewire.conf